 Excavating Landscape

 Due to the soil conditioning tilling a garden or planting a tree can be more difficult in Phoenix.
 Sometimes you will need a pick ax to break up the ground.
-Don’t forget to check with Arizona 811 before you dig.
-You don’t want to accidentally hit an underground utility line.

 Raised gardening can help mitigate problems associated with excavating soil.